artavis/memorygame/README.md

 A simple HTML5 memory game using CSS3 animations

 This game is a result of a test exercise.
+It took me 2 hours to complete this project.
 The parameters were as follows:

 Let’s make a game!
 Your time is valuable so let’s make it a simple game.
 For this exercise a game of Memory should do.
 So let’s get started!